ouifi/ouifi.dev/content/posts/choosing-good-primary-keys/index.md

 UUID is a great choice of data type for the user `id` field.
 Each generated one is globally unique, even across distributed systems.
 They are unordered, and so large as to be impractical to iterate over (attacker would have to count from 0 to 2^128).
 PostgreSQL (13+) and MySQL (5.7 and 8+) have native support for generating UUID and using it as a column data type (note that MySQL uses UUIDv1 and PostgreSQL uses UUIDv4).[^4] [^5] [^6]

+UUID also has the benefit of not needing the database to be created.
+While PostgreSQL and MySQL support creating UUIDs, the UUID generation can be run anywhere!
+Contrast this to the `SERIAL` or sequence based primary key generation, which requires the database.
+This opens up additional possibilities in the architecture and decreases the coupling between the application API and the database.

 ## When NOT to use UUID

 So what are the downsides of UUID?
-If its such a good choice of `id`, why not use it as the primary key column of all of my tables?
+If its such a good choice of `id`, why not use it as the primary key `id` column of all tables?

 As noted above, UUID values are 128-bit numbers.
 Integers (in most modern RDBMS) are 32-bit numbers.
 So each `id` uses 4x more storage.
 Using it for every table would have a significant impact on the system storage usage.
 Because it is such a large data type, comparing two UUID values adds overhead to common queries, such as `SELECT * WHERE id = ...`.